braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/email_setup/email_validation.md

 The domain name must follow these parameters:

 - Consists of two or more period-separated labels
-	- Each part of a domain name is referred to as a "label". e.g., the domain name "example.com" consists of the "example" label and the "com" label.
+	- Each part of a domain name is referred to as a "label".
+For example, the domain name "example.com" consists of the "example" label and the "com" label.
 - Must contain at least one period (.)
 - Cannot contain two or more consecutive periods
 - Each period-separated label must: